mklimek1/final-project/index.md

-How Do CATs Process Markdown Files?
+How do CATs process Markdown files?
 ===

 # Introduction